PATRIC3/p3_docs/docroot/system_documentation/documentation.rst

 User Documentation
 -------------------

 PATRIC provides several different categories of user documentation.
-They include the following, and are described in the *Project Information Pages* subsection of the **Capabilities and Functionality** section along with links to source code:
+They include the following, and are described in the *Project Information Pages* subsection of the `Capabilities and Functionality <./capabilities_and_functionality.html>`_ section along with links to source code:

 - `User Guides <../user_guides/index.html>`_
 - `Tutorials <../tutorial/index.html>`_